SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ##### Breaking change in the Web SDK - deprecation of HOOK_ prefixed injection tokens

-As of release 10.20+, the Web SDK will no longer expose the `HOOK_` prefixed injection tokens, like for example `HOOK_COMPONENTS`, `HOOK_ROUTE` or `HOOK_NAVIGATOR_NODES`, to users.
+As of a future release, the Web SDK will no longer expose the `HOOK_` prefixed injection tokens, like for example `HOOK_COMPONENTS`, `HOOK_ROUTE` or `HOOK_NAVIGATOR_NODES`, to users.
 In version 10.17 an alternative to these hooks has been introduced, which allows typed usage.
 This is a significant benefit for Web SDK users since they no longer have to guess the types and attributes offered by these hooks.

 A migration is only required for users who used the Web SDK for customizing their user interface.